cristianoag/obsonet/README.md

 The cartridge is based on the Realtek RTL8019AS chip and uses a flash memory to host and execute a BIOS that allows the use of network commands from the Nextor operating system (compatible with MSXDOS).
 An EPROM stores basic configuration data for the RTL8019AS chip and a side connector is used to plug a network cable to your MSX.
 A GAL16VB is used to implement the logic required to activate and expose the cartridge to the computer.

+The original version of the Obsonet was designed to fit a standard Konami cartridge case.
+The goal of this project is to create a new version of the cartridge that fits the standard Patola cartridge case available in Brazil as well as the standard Konami cases available from multiple vendors WW.

 ## Hardware

 ### PCB